MDMA-Assisted Therapy

 Core Mechanism

-MDMA reduces fear response and increases trust/empathy, enabling deeper trauma processing within therapeutic relationship
+MDMA reduces the fear response and increases trust and empathy, making it possible to stay with trauma material inside the therapeutic relationship

 Ontology